 The ZORA API makes it easy to retrieve NFT metadata, monitor on-chain events, analyze sales activity, and so much more.

-- Data on every Ethereum NFT contract and its associated events (Transfers, Mints, etc.)
+- Data on every Ethereum NFT contract (Transfers, Mints, etc.)

 - Media is encoded to provide assets at different sizes